 Push-to-accept appeals to end-users because of its simplistic nature, they just have to click yes or no.

-The problem with this approach as a tool for 2FA is the human behaviour aspect, we tend to accept authentication requests typically without reading them, so often 60% of push to accept requests are usually accepted without the end-user realising what they’re accepting.
+The problem with this approach as a tool for 2FA is the human behaviour aspect.
+Many users tend to accept authentication requests typically without reading them, so often push-to-accept requests are usually accepted without the end-user realising what they’re agreeing to.

 Most two-factor authentication technologies don’t securely notify the user what they’re being asked to approve.
 Therefore, it’s too easy for an inattentive user to approve an attacker’s transaction without knowing it.

 The degree of reliance on third-party services (either authentication service providers or telecom companies) is also a factor to consider, since breaches in these services have in the past resulted in authentication failure.

 There has been a significant shift towards cloud adoption in the past decade, with 83% of enterprise workloads expected to be in the cloud by 2020.
 As phishing threats become more prevalent, it’s more important than ever to use additional data points to identify suspicious behavior and patterns, such as a user login time and location, device type, network, geographical zones, impossible situations and more, to create risk-based access decisions.

 Adaptive Authentication provides world-class security without impacting usability.
 That’s because risk checks are done without users even being aware of it — and multi-factor authentication is applied only if risks are detected.

 Although multi-factor authentication has been able to minimise the risk of malware or a hack, it seems the way forward for enterprises to protect their large data is adaptive authentication.
-Enterprises are looking for a long-term solution, and adaptive authentication takes users behaviour and fits it into the matrix of variables that provide a risk profile of them and based on this the system generates additional authentication processes before the user is allowed access.
+Enterprises are looking for a long-term solution, and adaptive authentication takes users behaviour, fitting it into the matrix of variables that provide a risk profile of them and based on this, the system generates additional authentication processes before the user is allowed access.

 The whole process works in real-time and is much more intuitive, with factors such as geo-location and identity assurance, which combine to make the authentication process robust.